XinheLIU/MOOC/Google-Data-Analytics/1.Data-data-everywhere/README.md

   Well, a lot.
 Those insights are shared with others, decisions are made, and businesses take action.
 And here's where it can get really exciting.
 Data analytics can help organizations completely rethink something they do or point them in a totally new direction

+The first step in data-driven decision-making is figuring out the business need.
+Usually, this is a problem that needs to be solved.

+- new company needing to establish better brand recognition, so it can compete with bigger, more well-known competitors.
+- an organization wants to improve a product and needs to figure out how to source parts from a more sustainable or ethically responsible supplier.
+- could be a business trying to solve the problem of unhappy employees, low levels of engagement, satisfaction and retention.

+Whatever the problem is, once it's defined, a data analyst finds data, analyzes it and uses it to uncover trends, patterns and relationships.
+Sometimes the data-driven strategy will build on what's worked in the past.
+Other times, it can guide a business to branch out in a whole new direction

+- movie streaming service
+- e-commerce

+Data alone will never be as powerful as data combined with human experience, observation, and sometimes even intuition.
+To get the most out of data-driven decision-making, it's important to include insights from people who are familiar with the business problem.

 #### 6 phases of the data analysis process (Data Anlysis Life Cycle)

 1. Ask questions and define the problem.(Business Challenge/Objective/Question)